What is Gastric Banding?

 Should you qualify for gastric banding, your surgeon will discuss the procedure with you in more detail, including what is involved and the aftercare.
 The hospital stay is shorter than other weight loss procedures, generally a day in hospital and a week off work.

 Complications of gastric band surgery can include port revisions, pouch enlargement/dilatation and band slippage.
 The re-operation rate for complications in our practice is about 1% per year.
-Patients who don’t look after their band and have it over-tightened can expect to suffer food intolerances, vomiting and run the risk of a re-operation (around 5-8% per year).
+Patients who don’t look after their gastric band and have it over-tightened can expect to suffer food intolerances, vomiting and run the risk of a re-operation (around 5-8% per year).

-Overall gastric banding is a safe and effective weight loss procedure and the majority of patients will lose more weight with the device than any diet they have followed previously.
+Overall gastric banding is a safe and effective bariatric surgery procedure and the majority of patients will lose more weight with the device than any diet they have followed previously.
 If you are considering gastric band surgery please contact our clinic today and one of our expert team will be happy to discuss this further with you.
 You should also download (below) our Laparoscopic Gastric Band (LAGB) Surgery Information document for more information.